FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Here "certain to uphold" relates to any possible results within the time remaining till Goal Duration Sum.

-{::comment}

-    TODO2: MK similar to previous section - not sure above paragraph adds any explanation value whatsover.
-It verges into the domain of discussing all possible outcomes and does nothing to clarify what upper bound is about.
-And as there is no clear explanation of upper bound i added one above.

-{:/comment}

 One search goal can have multiple different Trial Load values classified as its Lower Bounds.
-As search progresses and more trials are measured, any load value can become a Lower Bound.
+As search progresses and more trials are measured, any load value can become a Lower Bound in principle.

-No load can be both an Upper Bound and a Lower Bound for the same Search goal at the same time, but it is possible for a higher load to be a Lower Bound while a smaller load is an Upper Bound.
+No load can be both an Upper Bound and a Lower Bound for the same Search goal at the same time, but it is possible for a larger load to be a Lower Bound while a smaller load is an Upper Bound.

-Also, a load can stop being a Lower Bound, but that can only happen when more than Goal Duration Sum of trials are measured (e.g. because another Search Goal needs more trials at this load).
+Moreover, a load can stop being a Lower Bound, but that can only happen when more than Goal Duration Sum of trials are measured (e.g. because another Search Goal needs more trials at this load).
-In that case the load becomes an Upper Bound, and we say the previous Lower Bound got Invalidated.
+In that case, the load becomes an Upper Bound, and we say the previous Lower Bound got Invalidated.

+#### Undecided

+Definition:

+A Load value is called Undecided if it is currently neither an Upper Bound nor a Lower Bound.

+Discussion:

+A Load value that has not been measured so far is Undecided.

+It is possible for a Load to transition from an Upper Bound to Undecided by adding Short Trials with Low-Loss results.
+That is yet another reason for users to avoid using Search Goal instances with diferent Goal Final Trial Duration values.

 ## Result Terms